 Key Findings Discussion Paper

-SA Mental Health Commissioner Chris Burns is encouraging all South Australians to have a say and help set the direction for the mental health and wellbeing of our communities and our people.
+Commissioner Burns thanked the broad range of South Australians who took the time to have a say and help set the direction for the mental health and wellbeing of our communities and our people.

 Since October, over 2200 South Australians have generously shared with us their stories, ideas and concerns about mental health and wellbeing in South Australia.